 Composite fillings restore decayed teeth by filling small to medium dental cavities caused by decay.
 They are made from a dental material known as composite resin, which can be customized to match the exact color of the surrounding teeth.
 Composite resin can also be molded to blend in with the texture of the tooth.
 Since composite fillings can effectively restore decayed teeth while maintaining an aesthetically pleasing appearance, they have become increasingly popular in comparison to other types of dental fillings.

 Did You Know?

 Once a composite filling has been placed, it is indistinguishable from the natural tooth structure.
 Because of this, composite fillings are also sometimes called tooth-colored fillings or white fillings.

 Do I need a composite filling?

 You may need a composite filling if you have a small to medium dental cavity on one or more teeth.
 You may also need a composite filling if you have a worn out metal filling in need of replacement.
-To determine if a composite filling is right for you, schedule a consultation with Dr. Black today.
+To determine if a composite filling is right for you, schedule a consultation with Dr. Morales today.

 Are composite fillings better than other types of fillings?

 Other types of fillings include gold fillings and amalgam fillings composed of various metals such as liquid mercury and a powdered alloy of silver, tin, and copper.
 While metal fillings were commonly used in the past because of their durability, more and more dentists are recommending composite fillings over metal fillings.
 This is because composite fillings preserve more of the natural tooth structure, are aesthetically pleasing, do not corrode over time, and do not expand or contract like metal fillings.
 Composite fillings are also ideal for individuals who have metal allergies.
 Overall, composite fillings are considered state of the art dental fillings.

 What can I expect when having a composite filling placed at Desert Pearl Dentistry?